Chapter 6 BWV 10 Mein Seel erhebt den Herren

-Not forgetting, of course, the insertion of the insistent repeated note motive alluding to the chorale.
+Not forgetting, of course, the insertion of the insistent repeated note motive derived from, and consequently reminding us of, the chorale.

 Bach's manipulation of these aspects of melodic direction becomes even more fascinating when we look at the movement section by section.
 In the first, the predominate direction of the soloist's scale figures is falling thus mirroring a hurling downwards.
 But on the singer's second main entry (bar 23) the text refers to the 'lifting up' of the humble and from this point the predominate scalic direction is rising.
 Additional images come with the setting of the words bloss und leer----empty and vacant (bars 33-5).
 The vocal bars are, for a moment, empty of rapid movement as the singer simply articulates three notes within a bar.
 This is immediately followed by a tortuous chromatic line painting the word Hungrigen----hungry----(bars 36-7).

 Of course it is not essential to be consciously aware of all this in order to be carried away by the music, although many would argue that it still affects us at our deepest levels.
-It raises, again, the question what would Bach have expected his congregations to notice and what was so subtle, albeit still a vital part of the fabric of the music, that it could only be recognised by God alone?
-In one sense it doesn't matter.
+It raises, again, the question: what would Bach have expected his congregations to notice and what was so subtle, albeit still a vital part of the fabric of the music, that it could only be recognised by God?
+In one sense, of course, it doesn't matter.

 But an awareness of these issues can have two positive consequences.
 Firstly, it illuminates a little about Bach's unique and formidable compositional practices.
 Secondly, for some listeners (and these are the ones for whom these volumes are written), such perceptions can substantially enhance an appreciation of the music.

 Ritornello structure and Italian energy have dominated throughout.
-In fact, by the end of this movement the only real respite we have had from driving, energetic rhythms in the whole cantata has been the tenor recitative.
+In fact, by the end of the bass aria the only real respite we have had from driving, energetic rhythms in the whole cantata has been the tenor recitative.
 But the slightly mystifying alto and tenor duet is more benign.
 It sets a short piece of biblical text, which appears to add nothing to the premise or moral of the cantata----remembering His mercy, He aided His servant Israel.
-It is, presumably a biblical example adding weight to that which is expressed in the recitatives: God's actions and His beneficence.
+It is, presumably, no more than a biblical example which adds weight to the notions expressed in the recitatives: God's actions and His beneficence.